tytydraco/yessleep/out/I_woke_up_this_morning_with_plastic_bag_in_my_hand_Now_I_couldnt_dispose_it.md

 Curiosity gnawed at me.
 I told myself I would only take a quick peek, then move on.

 But the moment I looked inside, a chill shot through me.
 I cannot tell you what I saw.
 Not because I do not want to, but because you might judge me.

 So I thought, maybe I could just leave it somewhere.
 Dump it by the roadside and let the utility crew deal with it.
 Problem solved.
 Or so I told myself.

 I searched for an isolated spot, the perfect place to abandon my burden.
 My shoes left faint smears where the drops hit the pavement.
 I did not want it.
 I wanted it gone.

-I tucked it behind a bush, out of sight.
+I tried to bury it.
+I pushed it into the dirt, tucked it behind a bush where no one would look.
+Out of sight, yes—but not gone.
 Hidden.

 But just as I turned to leave, a man appeared.
 His eyes locked on the plastic bag with disgust.